 1. Bosch Ltd

 Although the company functions in areas like Mobility Solutions, Industrial Technology, Consumer Goods, and Energy and Building Technology 84% of its revenues from India come from its automotive business.
-Bosch currently has a turnover of over $3 billion and 18 manufacturing sites, and seven development and application centers.
+Bosch currently has a turnover of Rs.
+11,782 crores and 18 manufacturing sites, and seven development and application centers.

 Endurance Technologies Limited was incorporated on December 27, 1999.
 The company is one of India’s leading automotive component manufacturing companies.
 The company manufactures and supplies a diverse range of components.

-Its products include aluminum Die–Casting Products, two-wheeler aluminum alloy wheels, shock absorbers, front forks for motorcycles and hydraulic and gas-charged dampers, struts, gas springs clutches, friction plates, hydraulic disc brakes, rotary brake discs, hydraulic drum brakes, and tandem master cylinders.
-The company has 16 manufacturing plants within India 2 in Germany.
+Its products include aluminum Die–Casting Products, two-wheeler aluminum alloy wheels, shock absorbers, front forks for motorcycles and hydraulic and gas-charged dampers, struts, gas springs clutches, friction plates, hydraulic disc brakes, rotary brake discs, hydraulic drum brakes, tandem master cylinders.
+The company has 27 manufacturing plants across India, Germany, and Italy.

 WABCO India Limited is a leading supplier engaged in manufacturing automotive components and related services.
 The Company provides safety and vehicle control solutions to the commercial vehicle segment of the automotive industry.

 WABCO is also engaged in the manufacture of air brake actuation systems for commercial vehicles.
-The Company is also involved in various other segments, such as off-highway, defense, luxury bus, car, and trailers.
+The Company is also involved in various other segments, such as off-highway, defense, luxury buses, cars, and trailers.

 In Auto Ancillaries the company produces iron powder, tappets, shafts and hubs, couplings and gears, gear shifters, automotive pumps, radiator caps, hot forged components, cold extruded parts, powder metal components, and high-tensile fasteners.